alexkefer/Web-Weasel/README.md

 ## Installing

 Download the [latest release](https://https://github.com/alexkefer/Web-Weasel/releases) from Github.
+Go to your extensions page and click `Load unpacked` and navigate to the `./p2p-frontend-vreact` then click `open folder` Should you want to use the lite version, do the same but with `./p2p-frontend-lite` instead

+This will unpack the extension to your browser to be used.

 Make sure to run the backend executable whenever you want to use the extension.

 ## Development Dependencies